 In this section, we illustrate that the optimal SNR exponent shown in (25) can be achieved with practical MDS coding schemes.
-The block diagram of the concatenated MIMO ARQ transmitter structure considered in the numerical examples is shown in Figure 7.
+The block diagram of the concatenated MIMO ARQ transmitter structure considered in the numerical examples is shown in Fig. 4.
 A codeword of the MDS outer encoder is partitioned into LB blocks.
-Each such block is then passed through a pseudo-random interleaver, subsequently mapped onto a block of complex symbols according to the signal constellation, and passed through a linear dispersive modulator.
+Each such block is then passed through a pseudorandom interleaver, subsequently mapped onto a block of complex symbols according to the signal constellation, and passed through a linear dispersive modulator.
 In the ARQ transmitter, B blocks of T channel uses are transmitted in each ARQ round.
-For simplicity, we make use of the MDS convolutional codes presented in [23] to illustrate the practical meaning and importance of the diversity tradeoff curve.
+For simplicity, we make use of the MDS convolutional codes presented in [26] to illustrate the practical meaning and importance of the diversity tradeoff curve.
 The ARQ decoder defined in Section II-C is impractical due to the complexity of the typical set decoder.
-Instead we develop a bounded-distance ARQ decoder and a sub-optimal iterative a posteriori probability (APP) based ARQ decoder, respectively, approximating the behavior of the typical set decoder.
+Instead, we develop a bounded-distance ARQ decoder and a suboptimal iterative a posteriori probability (APP)-based ARQ decoder, respectively, approximating the behavior of the typical set decoder.

 For the numerical examples, we consider two systems.
-The first system has a maximum number of ARQ rounds of L = 2, B = 1, and is using the 4-state $[5,7]8$ outer convolutional code, while the second system has a maximum number of ARQ rounds of L = 4, B = 1, and is using the 4-state $[5,5,7,7]8$ outer convolutional code.
-The rate of the first ARQ round, $R_1$ , is the same for both systems.
-The two systems are investigated for both single-input, single-output (SISO) and MIMO block-fading channels, subject to short-term static fading and long-term static fading, respectively.
+The first system has a maximum number of ARQ rounds of L = 2 and B = 1, and is using the four-state $[5,7]8$ outer convolutional code, while the second system has a maximum number of ARQ rounds of L = 4 and B = 1, and is using the fourstate $[5, 5, 7, 7]8$ outer convolutional code.
+The rate of a single ARQ round $R_1$ is the same for both systems.
+The two systems are investigated for both SISO and MIMO block-fading channels, subject to short-term static fading and long-term static fading, respectively.
+Here, however, we only present the results for short-term static fading.
+Additional results for the long-term fading case are reported in [22].